cytryn/loading-animations/README.md

 ## Examples

-Note: the following gifs are not yet updated to reflect verison 2.0.0
+Note: the following gifs are not yet updated to reflect version 2.0.0

 For a more true experience of the animations and its variations, download the example project and run using `flutter run --profile`.